Why prenatal yoga is more than gentle stretching

 1. Cat-Cow (Marjaryasana-Bitilasana)

-In a cross-legged position: Stretch one arm up and gently lean to the side.
+Sitting cross-legged: Extend one arm up and gently tilt to the side.
 5 breaths per side.
-Creates space in the chest and helps alleviate the tight feeling that many women experience early on.
+Creates space in the chest and helps against the tightness that many women feel early on.

-- No hot yoga: Increased body temperature can be problematic in early pregnancy.
+- No hot yoga: Elevated body temperature can be problematic in early pregnancy

-- Avoid intense twists: Closed twists compress the abdominal area.
+- Avoid Intense Twists: Closed twists compress the abdominal cavity

 - Listen to your body: If you feel nauseous, take a break.
-There’s no prize for pushing through.
+There is no price for perseverance

 For many women, the second trimester is the best time of pregnancy.
-Nausea subsides, energy returns, the belly grows visibly – but it doesn’t interfere with training.
-Make use of this phase.
+The nausea subsides, the energy returns, the stomach grows visibly - but it doesn't interfere with training.
+Use this phase.

 What your body needs now